shrey2144/supplier-reliability-predictor/README.md

 These numbers may vary depending on the dataset split and hyperparameters.
 You can update them after each experiment.

-🔮 Future Improvements
+# Future Improvements:
 Here’s what I plan to do next:

-Hyperparameter tuning with GridSearchCV

-Try other models like XGBoost or Logistic Regression

-Handle class imbalance using SMOTE

-Deploy as a Streamlit web app
+-Deploy as a Streamlit web app

-Save and reuse the model using joblib
+-Save and reuse the model using joblib

-License:
+# License:
 This project is licensed under the MIT License.
 Feel free to fork, modify, or use it for your own projects.

-About Me:
+# About Me:
 I’m currently pursuing an MSc in Data Science and I love applying machine learning to solve real-world problems.
 This project gave me hands-on experience in both data preprocessing and predictive modeling in the procurement domain.